REmatchChile/REmatch-docs/tutorial.md

 Note that to allow multimatch capturing in REmatch, one must press the **Multi** button at the right of the query box.
 Although multimatch is more powerful than singlematch capturing, this new power for information extraction is non-standard (no library uses multimatches), and users could feel confused in a first approach (think that already capturing all matches with REQL can be confusing).
 For this reason, users must explicitly say if they want to use multimatch capturing in REmatch's web interface and also in REmatch's libraries.

-## Multimatch by using repetitions or quantifiers over variables
+## Using repetitions or quantifiers over variables

 - `!x{e}+`: use repetitions *one-or-more* over variables
 - `!x{e}*`: use repetitions *zero-or-more* over variables